Arch2775/Stats_TA_Assignments/README.md

 # Stats_TA_Assignments
-coding assignments, datathon and TB pdf for Mathematics for CS Engineers (probability and statistics) course.
+coding assignments, datathon created for TA work and TB pdf for Mathematics for CS Engineers (probability and statistics) course.

 ## Assignment Topics: